Maxwell-Baird/Dungeon-Crawler/README.md

 ## Introduction

 [Untitled Dungeon Crawler](https://untitled-dungeon-crawler.herokuapp.com/) is a website dedicated to recreating the experience of an old dungeon crawler/adventure RPG game, in your browser.
-There is also an custom built API which returns NPCs for the game.
+There is also an custom built API which holds the NPCs(Non-player characters) and sends NPC's info so that the game can project their stats.

 [Backend API](https://github.com/Maxwell-Baird/Dungeon-Crawler-BE/)